arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 maxiteration=2000
 ```

 Great!
 In order to avoid complications in generating random fibres, 2 fibres are manually placed: (I) a central fibre and (II) the corner fibre.
-For the latter, each corner encompasses 1/4 of the fibre.
+For the latter, each corner comprehends 1/4 of the fibre.

 ```python
 #First fibres positioned: 1 centered and 1 in the 4 corners